Grilled Salmon, Arugula & Grilled Corn Salad, Sweet Pea & Avocado Crostini

 I have two kids of my own, so I’ve always found ways to please finicky palates with food adults love too.
 Take my easy weeknight Mini Meatloaves baked in a muffin tin that kids will love to make themselves.
 In Episode 508: Family Choice, I have two kids helping me in the kitchen to prove it.
 Or Odd Lots Mac and Cheese, homemade with leftovers from the fridge.
 I top that off with a cool and refreshing Creamsicle drink for… more »

 Holiday Recipe Collection

-At this time each year I get requests for many of the traditional recipes that everyone wants to make for entertaining.
+Each year as the Holidays approach, I get requests for many of the traditional recipes that everyone wants to make for entertaining.
 Here are a few of my favorites.
 Links to the recipes for the Collection appear below.

 Crispy Zucchini Sticks with Olive Dip (recipe)

 Mini-Pumpkin Soup with Toasted Pumpkin Seeds, Shaved Parmesan, and Fried Sage (recipe)